MichaelCurrin/code-cookbook/recipes/containers/jekyll.md

 Cancel to stop the container.

-The command above is from the docs, but I recommend adding `--rm` to remove the container and everytime you run the command it will install gems.
+The command above is from the docs, but I recommend adding `--rm` to remove the container and every time you run the command it will install gems.
 If you don't use `--rm`, you'll get an error on running the command again saying the name is in use and you need to remove or rename.

 Or leave out `--rm` and use this to start the stopped container again, which is quicker and shorter to type.
 It will skip installing gems though.